julia-stabrawa/post-your-thought/README.md

 - create more unit tests
 - create backend authentication using Firebase
 - improve the design of the app
-- add with possibility to add posts to existing wall
+- add possibility to add posts to existing wall

 https://post-your-thought.herokuapp.com/